 Sharing successes, challenges, and lessons learned in digital development through this medium will allow for one-on-one conversation with experts and for the Digital Principles team to directly interact with global stakeholders.
 Pulse on the Principles seeks to provide the community with greater access to content and presents new opportunities for endorsers, partners, and Forum members to participate with us and one another beyond historic mediums.

-Podcast Episode 4: Conversation, Observation and Co-creation
+Podcast S2 E1: Conversation, Observation and Co-creation